alex-louvet/partitions/README.md

 Table 1 is not reproduced as it is simply fine tuning of parameters.
 Table 5 and 6 are not reproduced as they do require long computation times.
 Additionally, Table 5 shows the performances of our algorithms on set system generated from graph which is also the case of Table 3 and 4 that are reproduced.

-Figure 1 and 2 are not relevant or reproducibility and Figure 5 is a plot of Table 8 that we reproduce.
+Figure 1 and 2 are not relevant for reproducibility and Figure 5 is a plot of Table 8 that we reproduce.

 We also provide the [`clear_run.sh`](./clear_run.sh) script to clean all data from previous run.
 It should also be ran once to create the necessary files before running `runme.sh`.
 Finally we provide the `runme-test.sh` script that will run our algorithm on one instance of the grid set system and generate a report based on that result to check if all the necessary dependencies are installed.
 If the `runme-test.sh` scripts runs and generates a report with a title and one image.
 The `runme.sh` script should run without dependencies troubles.